-New fields of endeavor for his boys opened themselves to the saint.
-Homeless lads, many of whom found an undesired home in its squalid prisons, overran Turin.
+New fields of endeavor for his boys opened themselves to the saintly priest.
+Homeless children, many of whom found an undesired home in its squalid prisons, overran Turin.
 They had to be saved before they fell!

 Again, a little boy started the project.
-One stormy night in 1850, as Don Bosco and his mother were sitting up at their work, a timid knock came at their door.
+One stormy night in 1850, as Don Bosco and his mother were still awake and working, a timid knock came at their door.
 As Mama Margaret opened it, there he stood, tiny and dripping wet, scared, starved, blinking in the light.

 "Please," he whined.
 "I'm hungry.
 Can I come in?"

-As he devoured a plate of steaming soup, he told his story: his mother had just died, the farm was taken over by creditors, and he was alone in the world.
+As he devoured a bowl of steaming soup, he told his story: his mother had just died, the farm was taken over by creditors, and he was alone in the world.

 "If necessary, we'll sling a basket from the ceiling for a bed!" laughed the priest.
 The boy laughed too.
 He was Don Bosco's first orphan.

 Essentially it means to prevent a boy from becoming bad.
 It is based on Christian charity.
-Its double foundation is reason and religion: in other words, a sense of understanding between teacher and pupil, engendered by daily contact, friendly chats, and an interest that is felt; and secondly, a sense of religion fostered by the sacraments of confession and holy communion.
-According to the saint, where other systems of education have failed, this system of kindly understanding and manly, sincere religion has more than succeeded.
+Its double foundation is reason and religion: in other words, a sense of understanding between teacher and student, engendered by daily contact, friendly chats, and an interest that is felt; and secondly, a sense of religion fostered by the Sacraments of Confession and Holy Communion.
+According to the saint, where other systems of education have failed, this system of kind-understanding and mainly sincere religion, has more than succeeded.